MichaIng/DietPi/CONTRIBUTING.md

 * Provide feedback and/or test areas of DietPi, to improve the user experience?
 * Report bugs?
 * Improve/add more features to the [DietPi website](https://dietpi.com)?
-* Compile software for Odroid C1 and RPi systems?
+* Compile software for our supported SBCs?
 * Contribute to DietPi with programming on GitHub?
 * Suggest new software that we can add to the `dietpi-software` install system?